video-production-screen

 1. Access

 To start, only qualified LinkedIn pages and creators can stream.
 To check if you have access, start by creating an event on LinkedIn.
 Eligible broadcasters will be able to choose LinkedIn Live in the event format dropdown.
 If not, you can check again after 30 days.
-Take a look at this LinkedIn FAQ for more information.
+Have a look at this LinkedIn FAQ for more information.

 2. Meet your audience where it matters